UAE Is Committed To Sustainable Development: Saqr Ghobash

-Under the guidance of its leadership, led by President His Highness Sheikh Mohamed bin Zayed Al Nahyan, the UAE is playing an active role in supporting the global efforts to reduce the effects of climate change at the regional and international levels, he added.
+Under the guidance of its leadership, led by the President, His Highness Sheikh Mohamed bin Zayed Al Nahyan, the UAE is playing an active role in supporting the global efforts to reduce the effects of climate change at the regional and international levels, he added.

-He made these statements while participating in the Ninth G20 Parliamentary Speakers' Summit P20), hosted and organised by the Indian parliament, in cooperation with the Inter-Parliamentary Union (IPU), on 13th-14th October 2023.
+He made these statements while participating in the Ninth G20 Parliamentary Speakers' Summit P20, hosted and organised by the Indian parliament, in cooperation with the Inter-Parliamentary Union (IPU), on October 13-14.

 The event was attended by Om Birla, Speaker of the Lok Sabha, and several officials and parliamentary speakers.